 How can you beat energy price rises?

-You can however, make a number of simple lifestyle changes to help you save money on your energy bills, which could potentially save you up to around £700 a year.
+You may however, be able to make a number of simple lifestyle changes to help you save money on your energy bills, which could potentially save you up to around £700 a year.
 For example, turning your thermostat down one degree, draught-proofing your home and switching to energy-saving light bulbs can all make a difference to bills.

 If you’re unable to pay your energy bills read our article What can you do if you can’t pay your energy bills? to find out where to go for help.